mauriciopoppe/blog/site/content/notes/home-server-setup.md

 This workflow runs regularly portfolio adjustment preferences.

 Whenever I need to make an analysis of my financials, I give the spreadsheet to Gemini and ask it to draw conclusions based on my goals.

+### Media Server: AIOStream

+My favorite streaming platform is Stremio because it can play many video formats on the web through a streaming server.
+I use it to play my favorite anime and to learn Japanese with my chrom extension [Subtitle Insights](https://mauriciopoppe.github.io/SubtitleInsights).

 ### Observability: Prometheus & Grafana